 How much money has the company raised?

-This might sound contradictory, but the more money the company has raised before exiting, the lower your chances of enjoying a sizeable slice of the profits.
+This might sound contradictory, but the more money the company has raised before exiting, the lower your chances are of enjoying a sizeable slice of the profits.
 The company needs to be acquired for an amount that is higher than the money it raised in earlier funding rounds.
 Otherwise, all the money that it makes on exit goes to repay the investors, and there’ll be nothing left over to pay shareholders like you.

 What is the vesting period?